AhireNilseh/getting_started_open_source_test/README.md

 > fixes #354

 GitHub will detect this syntax.
-Once your pull request is merged, the issue 354 will be automagically closed.
+Once your pull request is merged, the issue 354 will be automatically closed.
 Use this system to save the project maintainer some of his/her time!

 ### Step 7: The continuous integration system